schollii/pypubsub/docs/index.rst

 The Publish - Subscribe pattern, as implemented by pubsub, provides the following contract between sender and receiver:

-1. Message Sending: A message can be sent (aka broadcast) from any code that can import pubsub's `pub` module
+1. Message Sender: The sender of a pubsub message is the ccode that calls pub.sendMessage().
 2. Message Topic:
    a.
 Every message has a "type": it corresponds to its "topic", a string name
    b.
 Topics form a hierarchy.
 A parent topic is more generic than a child topic.
-3. Message Handling: All message handlers must register with pubsub in order to receive messages of a given topic
+3. Message Listener: All message listeners are callables that get registered with pubsub in order to receive messages of a given topic
 4. Message Delivery:

    a.
-Messages sent will be delivered to all registered handlders (aka listeners, also
-      receivers) for a given topic
+Messages sent will be delivered to all registered listeners for a given topic,
+      and all listeners of the parent topic, etc until the root of all topics is reached (hence the root of all topics, called ALL_TOPICS, receives all messages)
    b.
-Sequence of delivery is unknown: can change at any time; no logic should depend on it
+Sequence of delivery: unspecified and can change at any time; do not depend on it
    c.
-Messages are delivered synchronously: a handler must return or throw an exception
+Messages are delivered synchronously: a listener must return or throw an exception
-      before the message is delivered to the next handler
+      before the message is delivered to the next listener
    d.
-A message sent will be delivered immediately and control will be returned to the sender
+A message sent will be delivered to all registered listeners of the message topic
-      only once message has been delivered to all handlers
-   e.
-There is no relationship between order of registration vs order of delivery
-   f.
-Additionally occurs to all listeners of more generic, ie parent topics, up to the
-      root topic which is a "catch all" topic
+      before control is returned to the sender

-5. Message Constness: message contents will be left unchanged by any handlers
+5. Message Constness: message contents must be left unchanged by any listeners
-6. Message Direction: a message is one-way from sender to receiver; it cannot be used by the handler to transmit data back to the sender
+6. Message Direction: a message is one-way from sender to listener; it cannot be used by the listener to transmit data back to the sender
-7. Message Source: Pubsub does not provide any information to the handlers regarding the origin (aka source, or provenance) of a message
+7. Message Source: Pubsub does not provide any information to the listeners regarding the origin (aka source, or provenance) of a message

-In this documentation, a *sender* is any part of the application that asks Pubsub to send a message of a given topic with a given payload (data, or content).
-The handler, aka receiver, is a callable object (function etc) referred to as a *listener*.

 Here is a schematic representation of the role of pubsub during message sending and delivery: